The Daily Ardmoreite carried news and ads for Hargrove College in almost every edition.

 In February 1914 the campus was purchased for the Bloomfield Academy, an Indian girls’ school.
 Main Building burned in 1957.

-Relatively few references to sports appear in the Daily Ardmoreite; the first was an 11-0 loss to Ardmore High School in 1903.
+Relatively few references to sports appear in the Daily Ardmoreite; the first was an 11-0 football loss to Ardmore High School in 1903.
 Three years later President Gross banned the team from games against other schools.

 With the move to a new campus, football resumed in 1911.
 Between high school games against Kingston and Madill, Hargrove made an attempt to step up to college-level opposition, losing to Southwestern State College at Durant 54-0.
 The following season Hargrove enjoyed more success defeating Murray State Agricultural College 14-10.
 But after a home game lost $20, President Martin warned Ardmore fans that unless attendance increased, there would be no more home games.